I really enjoy the convenience of instant payments that iCard gives me and I’m not saying this because I do marketing for the company.

 I seem to have made a proactive choice to minimize those risks and avail more time by switching to iCard digital wallet.

-iCard had become my alternative to cash.
+iCard, with a Standard account, had become my alternative to cash.

 I do Instant Mobile Tap & Pay, with Mastercard and my Android phone, anywhere contactless payments are accepted.